-After your warm up, you should be working at about 50-60% of you MHR.
+After your warm-up, you should be working at about 50-60% of your MHR.
 From here, you can move into 70-80% with a high intensity of aerobic activity and maxing out at 85%.

 If you are attending a cycle class or training for your Tri or marathon, you will want to increase your training zone MHR to 85%.
 Here you will burn more calories (50% coming from fat) and increase your stamina.

 If you are swimming short sprints or attending a HIIT class, you will be working in the anaerobic zone, (without oxygen).
 When participating in activities such as these, you are looking to build muscle and strength.
 Here you will want to work at 80-90% of you MHR.
 You will be winded after these exercises, and recruit only 15% of your energy from fat.
 However you will keep these moves short; hopefully being able to repeat them a few times!

 So now that you know your MHR (220- your age), and what percentage of it you should be working at during which activity, how can we tune in and work harder…or better said, smarter?

 Do the work: calculate your target heart rate